NoozAbooz/mcpi-reborn-extended/README.md

-# mcpi-reborn-extended
+# mcpi-reborn-extended (MCPI++ for short)
 This is a fork of [mcpi-reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn) by MCPI Revival, with custom features added in by the community.
 The apt packages and package lists are stored in the [debs](debs/) folder.
-The project is UNOFFICIAL from mcpi-reborn, and support wll not be provided by MCPI Revival.
+The project is UNOFFICIAL from mcpi-reborn.
+If you like MCPi or MCPI-Reborn, you'll probably like this too!

 Source code and documentation is in the [source](https://github.com/mobilegmYT/mcpi-reborn-extended/tree/source) branch.